bitcoin-api/bitcoin-api/README.md

 The balance associated with your token will be automatically updated after your
-Bitcoin deposit transaction has at least 6 confirmations on the Bitcoin network.
+Bitcoin deposit transaction has
+6 confirmations on the Bitcoin network.
 You can retrieve your Bitcoin balance using the [/tokens GET General-Token Endpoint](#get---get-token-info).